 There has long been a debate about whether Joomla or Drupal is better for real websites, and you will definitely want to know the answer before making your decision.
 Both of these content management systems have their own advantages and drawbacks, and you will need to keep in mind what your own requirements are.
 It is important to select the CMS that will best match your particular needs so you don’t find yourself wanting for anything.
 When you take the time to do this research, you will get all of your requirements met.

 One of the more important things to look at when determining if Joomla is better than Drupal as a CMS is to consider the level of complexity of the projects you typically work on.
 Joomla is known for being more effective when it comes to handling complex requirements.
 It is true that Drupal allows for quite a bit of flexibility, but Joomla is on a whole other level.
-If you are going to be working on lots of complicated projects with many different facets, Joomla is the clear choice.
+If you are going to be working on lots of complicated projects with many different facets, Joomla is a clear choice.

 Another factor that you will want to take into consideration when trying to decide between Joomla and Drupal is the size of your business.
 The fact is that Joomla is ideal for small to medium-sized businesses, whereas Drupal is more appropriate for larger companies.
 The support and services that are offered by Joomla might not be adequate for bigger businesses, so you will need to keep that in mind.
 You definitely don’t want to choose a CMS that isn’t cannot meet the demands of your business, which is why it’s so important to consider this before deciding.

-Because your content manage system doesn’t exist in a vacuum, you will need to take into consideration its integration with other systems.
+Because your content management system doesn’t exist in a vacuum, you will need to take into consideration its integration with other systems.
 Joomla and Drupal have many extensions that can be used to help you gain plenty of insight into your website, but Joomla has a bit more.
 This CMS’s extensions are plug-and-play, which means that you don’t have to exhaust a lot of time and effort with setting them up to work just how you want.
 The extensions that Drupal offers will demand that you spend a decent amount of time configuring them before you can get started.
 If you want to make things a bit easier on yourself in this respect, Joomla is the way to go.

 When it comes to matters of support, Drupal definitely shines.
 There are over 600,000 people who make up the Drupal community, so you can be sure to get the help you need quickly and easily whenever you have a problem.
 Joomla also has a very strong support community, but it is nowhere near where Drupal, at least at this point in time.
 The level of support that you have with your CMS is incredibly important, so you will need to take this into consideration as well.
 If you are not a big fan of code, Joomla might actually be the way to go.
 Especially when so many cheap web hosts actively optimise for it.
 Most people in the Drupal community tend to speak in code.